GMODiff: One-Step Gain Map Refinement with Diffusion Priors for HDR Reconstruction: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} We collect publicly available real-world datasets commonly used for multi-exposure HDR reconstruction from multiple sources~\cite{kalantari2017deep, tel2023alignment, kong2024safnet}, resulting in a total of 836 image pairs.
-Among these, 758 pairs are used for training and the remaining 78 for testing.
-Each sample consists of three LDR images captured with exposure levels of either \{-2, 0, +2\} or \{-3, 0, +3\} stops.
-Notably, Challenge123 \cite{kong2024safnet} also provides static LDR captures for each scene, enabling the generation of five additional training samples per scene compared to the other datasets.
+\textbf{Datasets.} Scenes and motion variations within a single dataset are limited.
+To better validate the model’s generalization ability under diverse real-world conditions, we collect publicly available real-world datasets \cite{kong2024safnet,tel2023alignment,kalantari2017deep} commonly used for multi-exposure HDR reconstruction, which cover a wide range of illumination and motion conditions.
+We follow the official training and test splits of all datasets.
+For evaluation, we conduct quantitative comparisons on datasets with ground truth, including the test split of our training data (in-distribution) and the Prabhakar \etal \cite{prabhakar2019fast} dataset (out-of-distribution) for real-world robustness testing.
+In addition, we use the Sen \etal dataset \cite{sen2012robust} and the Tursun \etal dataset \cite{Tursun2016data} solely for qualitative comparisons, as they do not provide ground-truth HDR images.

-\textbf{Implementation Details.} We implement our model in PyTorch and leverage the \texttt{accelerate} library for mixed-precision training with FP16.
+\textbf{Implementation Details.} We implemented our model in PyTorch and used the \texttt{accelerate} library for mixed-precision training with FP16.
 In stage one, we optimize DaReg using the Adam optimizer with a learning rate of 2e-4.
-The training data is preprocessed by extracting $256\times256$ patches with a stride of 128, and we use a batch size of 16.
-DaReg adopts the NAFNet architecture~\cite{chen2022simple}, with the encoder and decoder comprising [2, 4, 4, 8] and [2, 2, 2, 2] NAFBlocks per stage.
-The model is trained for 200K iterations on 2 NVIDIA RTX 4090 GPUs.
-In stage 2, we fine-tune Stable Diffusion 2.1~\cite{rombach2022high} using LoRa with rank 16.
-DaReg is frozen and serves as a fixed module.
-We employ the AdamW optimizer with a learning rate of 5e-5, weight decay of 1e-10, and a batch size of 12.
-This stage is trained for 300K iterations on 4 NVIDIA RTX 4090 GPUs.
+The training data is preprocessed by extracting $256\times256$ patches, and we use a batch size of 16.
+DaReg adopts the NAFNet architecture~\cite{chen2022simple}, with the encoder and decoder comprising [2, 4, 4, 8] and [2, 2, 2, 2] NAFBlocks per stage, respectively.
+The model is trained for 200K iterations on NVIDIA RTX 4090 GPUs, with a per-GPU batch size of 16.
+After training, DaReg is frozen, and the segmentation head is independently trained for 5K iterations.
+In Stage 2, we fine-tune Stable Diffusion 2.1~\cite{rombach2022high} using LoRA with a rank of 16, while keeping DaReg and the segmentation head frozen as fixed modules.
+We employ the AdamW optimizer with a learning rate of 5e-5, a weight decay of 1e-10, and a per-GPU batch size of 4.
+This stage is trained for 300K iterations on NVIDIA RTX 4090 GPUs.